remipichon/manifmaker/README.md

 [Travis CI](https://travis-ci.org/assomaker/manifmaker) is used to achieve Continuous Deployment.

 When a push occurs on branch _deploy_ :
-* ManifMaker app is built as a Docker image and push to our [Docker hub repo](https://hub.docker.com/r/assomaker/manifmaker/).
+* ManifMaker app is built from /app/package.json:version as a Docker image and push to our [Docker hub repo](https://hub.docker.com/r/assomaker/manifmaker/).
-* the new app is shipped and deployed on the stagging machine
+* the app version from /production/docker-compose-preproduction.yml is shipped and deployed on the stagging machine
 * the HTML doc is build and deployed (available [here](http://151.80.59.178/doc)) **DISABLED**

 When a push occurs on branch _production_ :
-* the new app is shipped and deployed on the production machine
+* the app version from /production/docker-compose.yml is shipped and deployed on the production machine **NO MORE PRODUCTION MACHINE**

-## Old Stagging conf
+## Stagging old conf to build Doc
-  - echo "... ...
-Stoping app container"
-  - scp stop_rm_docker_app.sh root@vps302914.ovh.net:/root/stop_rm_docker_app.sh
-  - ssh root@vps302914.ovh.net "chmod 700 /root/stop_rm_docker_app.sh && CONTAINER_NAME=$CONTAINER_NAME . /root/stop_rm_docker_app.sh"
-  - ssh root@vps302914.ovh.net "rm -f /root/stop_rm_docker_app.sh"
-  - echo "... ...
-Creating new database with user in mongo"
-  - scp create_manifmaker_mongo_user.js root@vps302914.ovh.net:/root/create_manifmaker_mongo_user.js
-  - ssh root@vps302914.ovh.net "docker cp /root/create_manifmaker_mongo_user.js manifmaker-mongo:/root/create_manifmaker_mongo_user.js"
-  - ssh root@vps302914.ovh.net "docker exec manifmaker-mongo mongo localhost:27017/manifmaker_$MANIFMAKER_VERSION /root/create_manifmaker_mongo_user.js"
-  - echo "... ...
-Running new app container"
-  - ssh root@vps302914.ovh.net "docker run -d --name $CONTAINER_NAME -e SERVICE_NAME=$CONTAINER_NAME -e INJECT_ALL=true -e ROOT_URL=http://manifmaker_$MANIFMAKER_VERSION.com -e MONGO_URL=mongodb://manifmaker:manifmaker@manifmaker-mongo/manifmaker_$MANIFMAKER_VERSION -p :3000 --net manifmaker_default --link manifmaker-mongo assomaker/manifmaker:$MANIFMAKER_VERSION"
   - echo "...
 Now building and delivering markdown doc to repo"
   - npm install jsdoc-to-markdown --save-dev
   - npm run doc:md